veldurai1985/Python_Assignment_5/README.md

 ## Output file

-dwellng_types_per_year.csv - Updated in Git Hub
+Dwelling types per year file - dwellng_types_per_year.csv

 ## How to run the Dashboard

-Please run all the codes in dashboard.ipynb and panel will open us a new tab in a browser window.
+Please run all the codes in dashboard.ipynb and panel will open as a new tab in a browser.